cables-gl/cables_docs/md/4_export_embed/dev_embed/export_github/export_github.md

 ### Compatibility

-- Modern browsers: does nothing to make sure your patch runs in every browser
+- Modern browsers: exports your patch as is
 - Old browsers: uses [babel](https://babeljs.io/) to try make your patch run on older browsers, in general should not be needed anymore